 However, anyone who is self-employed is required to register with HMRC.

 Joining a professional photography society is a great way to network and gain access to photography workshops.

 No matter how adept you are at using your digital SLR camera or Nikon film camera, you can always learn how to do something you've not yet tried to do with it!

 Promoting your services as a freelance photographer requires you to decide what type of services you will provide: commercial, artistic, promotional, and so on.

-If your first love is the passion of capturing beauty, you can express yourself creatively even as you fulfill clients’ needs.
+If your first love is the passion of capturing beauty, you can express yourself creatively even as you fulfil clients' needs.

-And, in spite of all of this advice, we strongly advocate for photography lessons, as they are the surest way to achieve professional stability and success.
+And, in spite of all of this advice, we strongly advocate for photography courses, as they are the surest way to achieve professional stability and success.